-Certified Nurse Midwives (CNM) Are registered nurses who have earned their mastered degrees in midwifery, under the American College of Nurse-Midwives (ACNM).
+Certified Nurse Midwives (CNM) Are registered nurses who have earned their master’s degrees in midwifery, under the American College of Nurse-Midwives (ACNM).
 CNMs provide primary health care to women throughout their lifetimes; normal gynecological services, contraceptive counseling, medication prescription and management, menopausal care and care during pregnancy and childbirth.
 Midwives approach women’s health care based on evidence and clinical expertise.
-Link to “Our Moment of Truth: A New Understanding of Midwifery Care: article from 2014 ACNM (www.ourmomentoftruth.com)
+To learn more about midwifery care please visit the ACNM and read, “Our Moment of Truth: A New Understanding of Midwifery Care.”

 Nurse Practitioners (NP) Are registered nurses, who are advanced academically; acquiring a master’s or doctoral degree and passing a national exam, which is specific to their population of focus, such as Obstetrics and Gynecology.
 NPs at the WCNC are trained in many aspects of both OB/GYN care, including wellness exams, prevention, education, disease management and they are able to prescribe medications.